jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 (here called Help) and Qt Designer (here called form designer) and helps to browse C++ code.
 It is the preferred tool to explore the QGIS C++ source code, for example if you like to better understand what it does behind the QGIS python API.

+Qt and the Qt Creator are available at https://www.qt.io/download.
+Ensure to install the code documentation for the same Qt version used by QGIS.

 .. figure:: img/qt_creator_example_ui.png
      :width: 100%